Avd1200/TechDiscuss-Project/README.md

 # TechDiscuss-Project
-Tech discuss is a knowledge sharing website where users can make their account and login through that account.
+TechDiscuss is a knowledge sharing website where users can share their knowledge regarding different web techologies, frameworks and languages and thus can help each other.
-After login, user can ask questions and can also anwer the questions already being asked by other users.
 Enjoy Discussion.